STRICTA: Structured Reasoning in Critical Text Assessment for Peer Review and Beyond: Paper Assessment as

 \subsection{Populating the SCM}

-To estimate the structural equations of the SCM from data, we collect a dataset of human reasoning steps following the causal graph structure.
+To estimate the structural equations of the SCM from data, we \textbf{collect a dataset of human reasoning steps} following the causal graph structure.
 We guide the participants through the workflow to assess a range of papers while redundantly annotating the same paper for the estimation of noise.

-\paragraph{Source data.} We use a sample of openly licensed biomedical manuscripts from bioRxiv\footnote{\url{https://www.biorxiv.org/}} filtered by recency (06/2021 to 06/2023) and expertise keywords and stratified by topic, world region, and publication status (number of revisions and acceptance status at a peer-reviewed venue).
-The resulting stratified sample of $200$ papers is further manually filtered by an expert annotator to ensure sufficient expertise and is subject to subselection based on annotator preference, resulting in $22$ papers.
+\textbf{Source Data} We use openly licensed biomedical manuscripts from bioRxiv\footnote{\url{https://www.biorxiv.org/}} filtered by recency (06/2021 to 06/2023) and expertise keywords and stratified by topic, world region, and publication status (number of revisions and acceptance status at a peer-reviewed venue).
+The resulting sample of $200$ papers is filtered manually by an expert annotator to ensure high expertise and is subject to subselection by annotator preference, resulting in $22$ papers.
 See Appendix \ref{ssec:underlying_papers} for more details.